Skip to content

 Organizations must align with both mandatory and voluntary disclosure requirements:

-• Mandatory: CSRD, California SB 253 and SB 261, and the proposed (but currently paused) SEC climate rules require disclosures based on the GHG Protocol.
+• Mandatory: CSRD and California SB 253 and SB 261 require disclosures based on the GHG Protocol.
 These frameworks often mandate reporting on targets, transition plans and supply chain emissions.

-• Voluntary: CDP, GRI, and TCFD offer widely used reporting structures.
-Many organizations use them to satisfy investor, customer, or internal expectations even where not legally required.
+• Voluntary: CDP, GRI and ISSB offer widely used reporting structures.
+Many organizations use them to satisfy investor, customer or internal expectations even where not legally required.

 Analytics, Verification and Assurance

 Visualization tools help organizations interpret emissions data and act on it.
-Dashboards show progress against targets, compare performance across departments or suppliers, and flag underperforming areas.
-EcoVadis provides dashboards for key carbon KPIs, enabling teams to prioritize actions and benchmark performance within their industry.
+Dashboards show progress against targets, compare performance across departments or suppliers and flag underperforming areas.
+Through its Carbon Action Manager, EcoVadis provides carbon ratings and management tools that allow teams to prioritize actions and benchmark their performance against industry peers.
+These solutions enable companies to request carbon data from thousands of suppliers at scale, moving the focus from simple risk assessment to collaborative performance improvement.

-Meanwhile, third-party verification adds credibility and reduces risk in regulatory and investor-facing disclosures.
-CDP, CSRD and other frameworks are moving toward requiring assurance for emissions data.
-Internal audits, platform verification features or external assurance providers help validate claims and increase stakeholder trust.
+Because these platforms centralize reporting data, they simplify the path toward third-party verification.
+This independent assurance adds credibility and reduces risk in regulatory and investor-facing disclosures.
+CDP, CSRD and other frameworks increasingly require assurance for emissions data.
+Internal audits, platform verification features and external assurance providers help validate claims and increase stakeholder trust.

 Challenges and Risks in Decarbonization Implementation

-Decarbonization involves cross-functional change, investment and coordination across operations and supply chains.
+Implementing a decarbonization strategy requires deep investment, cross-functional alignment and extensive coordination across global supply chains.
 Progress can be slowed by data limitations, cost barriers and external uncertainty.
 Recognizing these risks allows companies to plan realistically and target support where it’s most needed.

 • Data and Measurement Gaps: Measuring emissions accurately is a persistent challenge, especially for scope 3 and product-level footprints.
 Many suppliers lack systems to track or report emissions.
-Data inconsistencies, reliance on averages, and gaps in coverage reduce confidence in reported figures and weaken target-setting.
+Data inconsistencies, reliance on averages and coverage gaps reduce confidence in reported figures and weaken target-setting.

 • Supply Chain Complexity: Large, multi-tiered supply chains complicate emissions tracking and engagement.
 Emissions often sit with suppliers several tiers removed, many of whom are SMEs with limited capabilities.
 Fragmented systems and inconsistent expectations hinder coordination and progress.